 The Company leases its office space located in Long Beach, California through July 2020.
-The Company provided a cash security deposit in the amount of \$100,000, which was included in other non-current assets in the Company's Consolidated Balance Sheets as of December 31, 2016 and 2015.
+The Company provided a cash security deposit in the amount of \$60,000 and \$100,000, respectively, which was included in other non-current assets in the Company's Consolidated Balance Sheets as of December 31, 2017 and 2016.

-As of December 31, 2016, the remaining contractual minimum lease payments on the lease were as follows:
+As of December 31, 2017, the remaining contractual minimum lease payments on the lease were as follows:

-Opera Operating leases
+Oper ating leases

 Years Ending December 31,

-2017 \$ 90,864

-2018 93,641
+2018 \$ 93,641

 2019 96,448

 2020 53,390

-Total lease commitments \$ 334,343
+Total lease commitments \$ 243,479

 The Company recognizes rent expense on a straight-line basis over the lease period.
 Any differences between rent expense and rent paid due to scheduled rent increases or rent abatements are included in deferred rent on the accompanying Consolidated Balance Sheets.
-Rent expense is classified within selling and general administrative expenses within the Company's Consolidated Statement of Operations and was approximately \$82,000 and \$159,000 for the years ended December 31, 2016 and 2015, respectively.
+Rent expense is classified within selling and general administrative expenses within the Company's Consolidated Statement of Operations and was approximately \$92,000 and \$82,000 for the years ended December 31, 2017 and 2016, respectively.